 Joining this episode of One-on-One with Steve Adubato are Ernie DiCicco, Operational Partner for First LEGO League (FLL); and Drisha Mishra, a Mount Olive High School Robotics Team member.
 They talk, in particular, about how robotics and LEGO sets can be used to facilitate a fun educational experience.

 DiCicco and Mishra also shared their enthusiasm for this fascinating and enjoyable way to learn about science and team spirit.

 “[FLL] is a Little League, so to speak, for robotics,” said DiCicco, also citing that the push for science, technology, engineering and mathematics (STEM) activities is becoming big in the state of New Jersey.

 The Mount Olive High School Robotics Team has operated at the school for 21 years.
-Now, younger students in the school district can participate in the First LEGO League — which accepts kids ages 9-14 — to prepare them for the high school’s robotics team.
+Now, younger students in the school district can participate in the First LEGO League; a program which accepts kids ages 9-14 to prepare them for the high school’s robotics team.

 DiCicco indicated that this “out-of-the-box thinking” has allowed these students to learn problem-solving skills while having a ton of fun.
 Mishra explained that FLL has taught her about teamwork, leadership and even programming.

 “When I went to high school and I started on the [First Robotics Competition] Team, [FLL] helped me be a little bit ahead of everyone when it came to programming,” said Mishra, who is now a high school junior.

 To hear more about how LEGO sets are teaching our youth valuable science and engineering skills, check out this episode of One-on-One with Steve Adubato.

 For more stories that impact New Jersey residents, click over to our Hot Topics in NJ series.